adjust/fe-hometask/README.md

 - The final solution must be a working React application.
   - It's up to you how to bootstrap a new React application.
 - You can use any third-party library if you see a good fit for it.
-- It's not necessary to heavily comment the code, please only leave comments where you think they are necessary to understand the related code.
+- It's not necessary to heavily comment the code, please only leave comments where they are necessary for code comprehension.
+However, we welcome notes and comments that reflect the higher-level decisions made during the challenge.
 - Aspects to be assessed:
   - Code Style – meaningful naming conventions, consistent code formatting, and emphasis on code readability and future extensibility.
   - Quality Assurance – the solution you upload should work as expected, conforming to the specifications of the tasks.